iterative/dvc.org/public/static/docs/user-guide/privacy.md

 ## Sharing user data

 DVC only communicates with Google APIs.
-No user data is shared with the owners of the _DVC Google Drive_ application, DVC, Iterative or any other servers.
+No user data is shared with the owners of the _DVC_ application, DVC, Iterative or any other servers.

 ## Storing user data